 As the writer, Sandy writes as she speaks.
 If you enjoy it, fabulous.
 Too much for you?
 She can't and won't apologize.
 If you don't like her, it's okay.
 Sandy has met and continues to meet some truly awesome people along her adventurous paths.
 And she’s taking her husband and son with her.
 They are the Adventure Trio.
 Remember, don't ask why, ask why not.
 Because life is truly an adventure, and she won’t let you forget it.

 He’s our commentator, forever telling us all the new things he sees and smells.
-He’s always strapped onto Terry as he tends to let the lull of the engine sing him to sleep.
-Knowing that mom and dad make sure to have plenty of fun activities planned, he doesn’t put up a fuss about being on the bike for days on end, as he knows that wherever we land, there’s always a new adventure waiting to be discovered.
-Jack’s a real cool guy who has plenty of stories to tell his friends…and more to come in the years ahead.
+He’s been Terry’s pillion for over 7 years and, at times, lets the lull of the engine sing him to sleep.
+Jack doesn’t put up a fuss about being on the bike for days on end, as he knows that wherever we land, there’s always a new adventure waiting to be discovered.
+Jack’s a pretty cool guy with plenty of stories to tell an audience of all ages.
 I mean, really, how many kids do you know that have motorcycled through the polygamist capitol of Colorado City or stopped for a soda and a chat at Coco’s Corner?